 This site is a resource for teachers and librarians for my middle grade novels, Somewhere Among (2016) and Beyond Me (2020) Caitlyn Dlouhy Books Atheneum , Simon & Schuster.
 My 25 years as a foreign wife in a multi-generational home in Japan inspired Somewhere Among and my experience of the 2011 earthquake and aftershocks was the basis for Beyond Me.
 My bicultural children helped when I started my photoblog for children, Here and There Japan, in 2006.
 Teachers follow me on Facebook at Annie Donwerth-Chikamatsu and Twitter at AnnieDonwerth_C

 Set in west Tokyo during The Great East Japan Earthquake and Tsunami in 2011.
-Maya, 11, is finishing a school year, preparing for choir performances and going to cram school when the earthquake knocks Japan off its feet.
-She needs to find a way to ground herself through the aftershocks.
+Maya, 11, is finishing fifth grade, preparing for choir performances and going to cram school when the earthquake knocks Japan off its feet.
+She and her family are unharmed.
+Earth keeps moving, but life comes to a halt.
+Everything is up in the air.
+Maya grounds herself by watching and helping her Great-grandfather farm.
+She finds other ways to calm herself and to hep others.
 Based on my experience of the aftershocks in west Tokyo.
 Simon & Schuster, Caitlyn Dlouhy Books, Atheneum, June 2020.

 Set in Japan 2001.
 Ema is an eleven-year-old American-Japanese girl; bi-cultural, bilingual and bi-national with an American mother and a Japanese father.
 Ema has lived in Japan all her life, has attended Japanese public school, has done well and has friends that she has to leave for a few months because of her mother’s difficult pregnancy.
 She and her parents go across Tokyo to stay at her grandparents’ house.
 Ema’s grandmother takes care of them and makes sure that Ema knows the finer points of Japanese culture.
 Ema is miserable trying to keep peace between her grandmother and mother, to keep cool in the summer heat, and to keep up her studies.
 She finishes the schoolwork for the semester under her grandmother’s nose and in front of the television.
 It is always on; her grandfather never misses the news.
 Things heat up even more for Ema when a bully at the neighborhood school that she has to attend in the fall makes her life miserable as well.
 Waiting for the sibling she has always wanted, …